wejs/we/README.md

 > * Team: https://github.com/orgs/wejs/people
 > * Contributors: https://github.com/wejs/we/graphs/contributors
 > * Sails.js  http://sailsjs.org - some logic get from sails.js

+## Thanks

+And thanks to colaborators, sails.js and node.js community by creating open modules where you can read, learn and reuse

 ## Copyright and license